 As we transition over to a new grants management platform, our Letter of Inquiry and Full Partnership Proposal links are currently down.
 Please check back in October 2021 for more details.
 If you have been invited to submit a full partnership proposal, the Fall deadline has been pushed to 11/30/21.

 |Grant Awards Mailed Starting||February 28, 2022|

 |Seeking Support Second Half of Year|

-Whether you have been funded before or not, ALL applicants must reapply each year for continued support unless they have been told otherwise.
-Organizations will not receive a reminder from the Foundation about the application deadlines.
-It’s your responsibility to submit on time.
+Whether you have been funded before or not, all applicants must reapply each year for continued support unless they have been told otherwise.
+Organizations will not receive a reminder from the Foundation about proposal deadlines.

-If your application is accepted for the first half of the year (September), then you will receive your grant by mid-January of the following year at the earliest.
-If your application is accepted for the second half of the year (March), then you will receive your grant by starting mid-July of that same year.
+If your proposal is accepted following the 11/30/21 deadline, then you will receive your grant, at the earliest, 2/28/22.
+If your proposal is accepted following the 3/31/21 deadline, then you will receive your grant, at the earliest, 7/31/21.
 Do not expect your grant to arrive before that point, and please plan accordingly.

 The D’Addario Foundation prefers not to provide funding for the purpose of purchasing equipment or instruments.
-If you have instrument needs we recommend you reach out to the following organizations; Hungry for Music, Instruments in the Cloud, and Todd Rundgren’s Spirit of Harmony Foundation, Guitars 4 Gifts, Reverb Gives, or the Guitar Center Music Foundation.
+If you have instrument needs we recommend reaching out to the following organizations: Hungry for Music, Instruments in the Cloud, Todd Rundgren’s Spirit of Harmony Foundation, Guitars 4 Gifts, Reverb Gives, or the Guitar Center Music Foundation.

 Grantee organizations that have been told they’ve reached term limit may re-apply for support after a three year grace period if they continue to meet our funding objectives.